mallyFriedman/Project/README.md

 # Project
-here are two project that I created in css and html in my learning projects
+here are projects that I created in several languages and workspaces

 have a grate time.